microsoft/chart-parts/packages/util/scales/README.md

 ## Purpose

-This library contains the builder-based API for creating named scales in GoG.
+This library contains the builder-based API for creating named scales in Markable.
 These all basically thunk over to d3.